feldoh/I-Aint-Building-That/README.md

 ## Thanks
 * Ludeon for the Game
 * Ranger Rick for the 1.5 corner tag
+* BadRyuner for the Abilities work
 * Ferchu for the Spanish translation
+* xiaoyaonv for the Chinese translation